Chan Wai Ho: Hong Kong

 Chan played his farewell match for the representative team on 7 June 2017 in a friendly match against Jordan.

 Having 65 international caps in total, Chan is one of the most capped players in the Hong Kong national football team.

-Hong Kong U-23
+Hong Kong U23

 Chan scored twice in the 2009 East Asian Games, against South Korea in a group game and against North Korea in the semi-final.
 In the penalty shoot-out against North Korea, Chan also scored his penalty.

 Chan scored the winning goal for Hong Kong U-23 against Uzbekistan U-23 in the 2010 Asian Games.
 Hong Kong won the match 1–0.